Objective

 Benefits

-The new functional MCF materials will bring the following technical benefits for selective REE recovery from NdFeB magnet scrap and other waste sources: 1) improved selectivity and extraction capacity for REEs, 2) improved stability, life span, and reusability of sorbent materials in weak acid media, 3) reduced processing steps and costs for REE recovery and separation, 4) reduced release of toxic wastes and risks to human health and environment, and 5) high scalability and robustness of the separation technology.
-The development and optimization of this technology will ultimately facilitate the domestic recovery of REE from a variety of electronic and industrial waste sin environmentally friendly manner, while mitigating the environmental risks of the wastes at DoD complexes and across the U.S.
+The new functional MCF and silica platform technology (Figure 1) would bring the following technical benefits: 1) improved selectivity and extraction efficiency for REE, 2) improved stability, and reusability of sorbent materials in acidic media, 3) reduced processing steps and costs for REE recovery, 4) reduced production of hazardous wastes and risks to human health and environment, 5) high scalability and robustness of the separation technology.
+The development and optimization of this technology can facilitate domestic recovery of REE from electronic and industrial wastes in an environmentally friendly manner, while mitigating the environmental hazards of the wastes across the U.S.